Renovation planning, on the go

 Get professional help to renovate your kitchen!

 Dream of cooking up a storm with a super stylish island in a fully functional kitchen?
 We can help!
-Simply fill up the form here and let us know your renovation requirements and we can connect you with up to four interior design firms to assist you with your kitchen remodel based on your budget (no hidden fees!).
+Simply fill up the form below and let us know your renovation requirements, and we can connect you with up to five interior design firms to assist you with your kitchen remodel based on your budget (no hidden fees!).

 All recommendations made by Qanvast will be protected under the Qanvast Guarantee scheme that covers 50% of your contract value, up to RM50,000, in the case that the recommended Contracting Service Provider becomes insolvent.